liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/05-bean-portlet/01-bean-portlet-intro.markdown

 a new style of portlet development called Bean Portlets that use Contexts and Dependency Injection (CDI).
-Bean Portlets fully leverage [all the new Portlet 3.0 features](https://portals.apache.org/pluto/v301/v3Features.html) in compliant portals, and are fully supported in @product@.
+Bean Portlets fully leverage [all the new Portlet 3.0 features](https://portals.apache.org/pluto/v301/v3Features.html) in compliant portals, and are fully supported in @sharepoint@.

 Bean Portlets are plain old Java objects (POJOs): they don't need to extend anything.
 Portlet descriptors declare them to be portlets.